se-for-sci/se-for-sci.github.io/content/week5/typing.md

 type check.
 Note that `Literal["a", "b"]` is a shorthand for `Literal["a"] | Literal["b"]`.

-Note for backwards compatibility (and probably generally less surprising), the inferred type of `x = True` is `bool`, not `Literal[True]`.
-If type checkers did this, then `x = False` could not be set later, that would change the type (at least as some strictness level, variables should not be reassigned with a different type, just like a compiled language).
+Note for backwards compatibility (and probably because it is less surprising), the inferred type of `x = True` is `bool`, not `Literal[True]`.
+If type checkers used the more restrictive type, then `x = False` would change the type (at least as some strictness level, variables should not be reassigned with a different type, just like a compiled language).

 ### Overloads